Fish Wars: Demonstrations

-Some native fishermen refused to obtain licenses or obey fish and game restrictions on certain fisheries, eventually setting up encampments along the shore illegal in the state's eye but within the federal law and Treaty of Medicine Creek.
+Some native fishermen refused to obtain licenses or obey fish and game restrictions on certain fisheries, eventually setting up encampments along the shore illegal from the state's perspective but within the federal law and the 1854 Treaty of Medicine Creek.
+This Treaty gave the US government Native land in exchange for financial compensation, education, basic healthcare, and the right to fishing and harvesting the fish on their common territory.
+This treaty was a way for the Nation to continue expanding west and settling on new land.
+Often times, the terms of this treaty were not upheld and natives were not given the benefits they agreed too, and some were forced off their ancestral land and put on government-regulated reservations.

-In 1963, the first fish-in was held at Frank's Landing down stream from the Nisqually Reservation.
+In 1963, the first fish-in was held at Frank's Landing downstream from the Nisqually Reservation, with the intent to protest the failure to follow through with the terms of the Treaty of Medicine Creek.
 By the end of the 1960s, Frank's Landing previously owned by Winthrop Humphrey Bennett as a ferry crossing under the name 'Bennett's Landing,' now owned by Billy Frank, Jr., had become a haven for unlicensed "fish-ins" in which, despite numerous arrests and convictions, fishermen would return to their fishing ground time and again, allowing themselves to be re-arrested for asserting their treaty rights.
 The fish-ins spread throughout Washington and Oregon.

 By 1964, the dispute over fishing rights began to receive national media attention.
 Several celebrities took up the cause, including Marlon Brando, Buffy Sainte-Marie, and Dick Gregory.
 Brando was arrested in March 1964 for taking two steelhead trout as part of a protest with the Puyallup tribe.
 The movement also brought in other Native groups from outside the region, such as the National Indian Youth Council and Hank Adams from the Quinault Reservation.